andylvua/ext2-4_filesystem_reader/README.md

 #### Block tables

-In this case, the blocks layout is organized using the direct and indirect (up to 3 levels) block tables.
+In this case, the block layout is organized using the direct and indirect (up to 3 levels) block tables.

 ![Block tables layout](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/images/Chapter12/12_09_UNIX_inode.jpg)

 _Source: [University of Illinois at Chicago](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/12_FileSystemImplementation.html)_

 The first 12 entries of the inode block table are direct block pointers.
-The 13th entry is a single indirect block pointer, the 14th entry is a double indirect block pointer and the 15th entry is a triple indirect block pointer.
+The 13th entry is a single indirect block pointer, the 14th entry is a double indirect block pointer, and the 15th entry is a triple indirect block pointer.

 The conversion between the inode logical block number and the physical block number is performed by the `Inode::logical_to_block` method.

 #### Extent tree

-In this case, the blocks layout is organized using the extent tree.
-The extent tree is a special tree structure that is used to store the data more efficiently.
+In this case, the block layout is organized using the extent tree.
+The extent tree is a special tree structure used to store the data more efficiently.
 It was introduced in `ext4` to replace the block tables.
 Extent itself is just a contiguous block of data, which is represented by the start block number and the number of blocks in the extent.